kferris10/506-final/index.md

 ---
 ### Number 1 Part C

 I fit the same model in JAGS using non-informative parameters.
 I ran four chains, discarding the first 2000 iterations.
 I then used a thinning interval of 8 for the next 2000 iterations.
 This resulted in 1000 draws of the parameters.
-Convergence diagnostics show that the posterior distributions had converged to stationary distributions.
+Convergence diagnostics show that the posterior distributions have converged to stationary distributions.
 Gelman's $\hat{R}$ was less than 1.02 for all the parameters and all the parameters had effective sample sizes of at least 150.
 Trace plots of the parameters are provided below, and they show that the chains are mixing well.

 <img src="assets/fig/jagsTracePlot1.png" title="plot of chunk jagsTracePlot" alt="plot of chunk jagsTracePlot" style="display: block; margin: auto;" /><img src="assets/fig/jagsTracePlot2.png" title="plot of chunk jagsTracePlot" alt="plot of chunk jagsTracePlot" style="display: block; margin: auto;" />

 A summary of the parameters is provided in the table below.
-These are now credible intervals obtained from the posterior distribution of each parameter.
+These are now credible intervals obtained from the posterior distribution of each parameter conditioned pn all the other parameters.
 This means that they have a slightly different interpretation.
 For example, if we wanted to interpret the coefficient on SES, we would say that there is a 95% chance that a 1 unit increase in SES is associated with between a 2.72 and 7.79 true mean gain in math score after accounting for all other variables in the model.

 |id           |      2.5%|       25%|      50%|      75%|    97.5%|
 |:------------|---------:|---------:|--------:|--------:|--------:|